‘The most potent weapon in the hands of the oppressor is the mind of the oppressed’ Steve Biko

 In the vignette above we may formulate that Black and White Objects or the Internal Slave and the Internal Master were engaged in a power struggle.
 A struggle for dominance.
 And whilst again, there is no right way to survive… the intensity of the responses observed when a Black Object was confronted through a mirror reaction, caused an intolerable disturbance which could not be reclaimed and processed and became located between the only two people of colour in the group.
 With aggression more overtly displayed toward the Black Object despite projections of bullying and racism possibly exposing the persecutory preoccupations typical of the ‘paranoid-schizoid’ position.

 In the same way that with increased psychic maturity the infant grows to integrate both bad and good Objects into one, one needs to come to the realisation that both the Black Object and the White Object exist within each of us.
-This posturing may allow us not only to show other people of colour compassion and ourselves self-compassion, in those moments when we experience (defended) suffering or sadness, because our ontological choices clash with our racial Objects.
+This posturing may allow us not only to show other people of colour compassion and ourselves self-compassion, in those moments when we experience (defended) shame, suffering or sadness, because our ontological choices clash with our most salient Racial Object.
 Further, and perhaps more importantly, it may help us remember that whiteness is fundamentally not inherently about whiteness, but that it is about power and, thus similarly; help us come to terms with the fact that the good Black and the bad White Objects or the Good White and the Bad Black in their pure idealised or despised form, similarly, do not in fact, exist.

 Thank you for reading